XvisionAS/FieldTwin-Integration-Demo/README.md

 | well             | Id of the parent well                                                                                           |

-## Communication from integration to FieldAP
+## Communication from integration to FieldTwin

-While this feature is limited for now, integrations are able to call functions in *FieldAP* using the `postMessage` mechanism.
+While this feature is limited for now, integrations are able to call functions in *FieldTwin* using the `postMessage` mechanism.

 To do that, just use `postMessage` from `window.parent` within the integration client.